 How Much Does Air Conditioning Service Cost?

-Not only does your air conditioner keep you comfortable, it’s also a health necessity when we’re here in the heat of summer.
-For that reason, when the cold air suddenly isn’t blowing or the system won’t come on at all, you’re not in a position to look around for several days.
+Not only does your air conditioner make you comfortable, it’s also vital to your health during the dog days of summer.
+For that reason, when the cold air stops blowing or the system won’t start up at all, you’re not able to shop around for more than a couple days.

-When your AC breaks down in the extreme temperatures of the summer, you don’t always have time to look around for multiple quotes or research what you can expect to pay.
-Not being sure how much you can expect to pay when the AC service tech knocks on your door can be unnerving, so we’re here with some price ranges on some basic services so you won’t be alarmed when Service Experts Heating & Air Conditioning shows up to get you cool and comfortable again.
+When your air conditioning goes out in the extreme temperatures of the summer, you might not have time to shop around for multiple quotes or research average costs.
+Not knowing how much you can expect to pay when the air conditioning service expert arrives can be unnerving, so we’re here to show you a few price ranges on some basic services so you won’t be shocked when Stevenson Service Experts comes to get you up and running again.

 1. Refrigerant Leak Detection & Repair: $150 - $500